Aldink History, Family Crest & Coats of Arms

 Aldink Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Aldink has been spelled many different ways, including Holden, Holdin, Holding, Houlden, Houldin, Howlin and many more.

 Early Notables of the Aldink family (pre 1700)